-The board remains convinced that a well diversified portfolio of hedge funds can deliver attractive, risk adjusted returns with only a modest degree of discount volatility.
-We will continue our efforts to achieve this in the coming year through 2nd line share buy backs and other mechanisms, as appropriate, subject to shareholder approval.
+The board remains convinced that a well diversified portfolio of hedge funds can deliver attractive, risk adjusted returns, associated with a manageable degree of discount volatility.
+We will continue our efforts to achieve this in the coming year through 2nd line share buybacks and other mechanisms, as appropriate, subject to shareholder approval.

-The Company's 2016 Annual General Meeting is scheduled to take place on 10 May 2016 in Pfäffikon, SZ, Switzerland.
+The Company's 2017 Annual General Meeting is scheduled to take place on 16 May 2017 in Pfäffikon, SZ, Switzerland.
 The board welcomes the opportunity to discuss the progress of the Company with interested shareholders.

-Finally, as your chairman, I would like to thank you for your continuing support for the Company as it enters its twentieth year.
+Finally, as your chairman, I would like to thank you for your continuing support for the Company as it enters its twenty first year.